The-alpha-male/The-alpha-male/README.md

 # Hi there 👋, I am Ronny Munene
 ## Data Science and Software Engineering.

-I am a backend software engineer and a data scientist with a flair for it.
+Backend software engineer and Data scientist with a flair for it.
 NEVER STOP LEARNING

 -  ALX Software Engineering Program Graduate